 Note: Jojakkoji Temple is 44% Baby-Friendly.
 You may want to consider other Baby-Friendly Things to Do in Kyoto for a more suitable experience.

-Why 1-2 hours visit duration is ideal for with baby: Allows time to view the entrance area, rest for feeding or diaper changes, and enjoy photos without rushing with a baby.
+Why 2-3 hours visit duration is ideal for with baby: Enough time to explore the entrance area, rest facilities, and enjoy the mossy gate without rushing with a baby.

 Kellan Fabjance